-This is an introduction to the custom memory management strategies you should be using to be writing "correct" code.
+This is an introduction to the custom memory management strategies you should be using to write "correct" code.

 Introducing the custom allocator